basemmajali/basemmajali/README.md

-Apologies for the confusion.
-Here's a comprehensive summary README file, which includes links to other files with explanations of each subject you learned, such as Git:

-# Summary of What I Learned
+# Summary

-This README contains a comprehensive summary of what I've learned during my journey of learning software development and using Git for version control.
+This README contains a comprehensive summary of what I've learned during my journey of learning software development.

 ## Table of Contents

 1. [Introduction](./01_introduction.md): An overview of my learning journey and the importance of version control.

-2. [Git and Version Control](./Git.md): An in-depth explanation of Git commands, branching, merging, and collaborating with others on projects.
+2. [Git](./Git.md): An in-depth explanation of Git commands, branching, merging, and collaborating with others on projects.

 <!-- 3.
 [HTML and CSS](./02_html_and_css.md): What I learned about building the structure and styling web pages using HTML and CSS.